March West: The march

 The NWMP finally left Fort Dufferin on July 8, 1874.
 The 275-strong expedition was divided into six divisions, labelled A to F, supported by 310 horses, 143 draught oxen, and 187 Red River carts and wagons, stretching out at least 1.5 mi along the track.
 The force took two field guns and two mortars for protection, cattle to use as food, and mowing machines for making hay.
-French had negotiated with the Canadian Illustrated News that the expedition be accompanied by Henri Julien, a journalist who the commissioner hoped would write a positive account of the new force.
+George Arthur French had negotiated with the Canadian Illustrated News that the expedition be accompanied by Henri Julien, a journalist who the commissioner hoped would write a positive account of the new force.

 The teams made only 15 mi a day at most, travelling under unpleasant and arduous conditions, made more difficult by the NWMP teamsters having little experience and the horses being unsuitable for draught work.
 On July 29, the badly depleted A Division, including those men suffering from dysentery, was left behind as the main force turned off the southerly trail to travel across the much drier and rougher plains a bit to the north.

 On August 1, the so-called Second Patrol split off of the main body of Mounties to go northwest to Edmonton.
 Superintendent W.D.
 Jarvis, Inspector Gagnon and 20 men escorted 60 horses and 160 cows, calves and oxen to Edmonton.
 They followed the north bank of the North Saskatchewan River.
 Horses were so exhausted they were standing only with the help of the policemen.
 By then it was October so snow and sleet often drenched the men and animals.
 Many horses and cows had to be left behind or died on the journey.
 By October 28, Horse Hills (in present-day northeast Edmonton) was reached, but the weather was freezing cold and the horses were stiff and suffered terribly on the iron-hard trail.
-One wagon made it into Edmonton that same day and sent back barley to give the remaining horses' strength, but it was four days before the last of the trekkers made it into Edmonton.
+One wagon made it into Edmonton that same day and sent back barley to give the remaining horses strength, but it was four days before the last of the trekkers made it into Edmonton.